emwap/stream-paper/paper.md

 Why does the representation have two levels of monads?
 The key to understanding this representation is that the outer monadic computation performs initialization and is only meant to be called once.
-The outer monad computes a new monadic computation corresponding to the inner monad, which is called once for each element in the stream.
+The outer monadic computation returns a new monadic computation of type `M a`.
+This inner computation is called once for each element in the stream.

 Our new monadic representation of streams can still be given an API which is functional in flavour and similar to what a programmer would